-Page 2 of 2 - Two other real trees are going to be on display in the kids’ rooms, with Kyron and Ethin’s ornaments that reflect some of their interests on display.
+Two other real trees are going to be on display in the kids’ rooms, with Kyron and Ethin’s ornaments that reflect some of their interests on display.
 Mammen said every year the family also picks out a family ornament that goes in the big tree.

 In total there are six trees on display at the Mammen home, with three artificial trees also being used.